Social class in Nigeria: Colonial Nigeria

 Following the abolition of the slave trade by the British, freed slaves were settled by them along the West African coast.
 The British annexation of Lagos in 1861 and the subsequent promotion of legitimate trade benefited the community of such people in Nigeria, known as the Saro and the Amaro, and they soon became a rising middle class through trading with their benefactors thereafter.
 They were formally educated, utilized a western style of dressing, owned race horses and organized waltzes, square dances and musical soirees where Molière was performed.
 Mr. R.B.
 Blaize (a Saro) and the aforementioned Chief Da Rocha (an Amaro) both typified this emergent class.

 Outside of this community in particular, other people also engaged in trade on a large scale and joined it in becoming members of what was rapidly coalescing into a colonial nouveau riche class distinct from the traditional ruling chieftaincy.
 Notable amongst them were Alhaji Alhassan Dantata (a member of a hereditary Hausa sub-group whose traditional vocation was trade) and Sir Louis Odumegwu Ojukwu (a member of an Igbo trading family).
-In addition to traders, the rising colonial class also counted English-educated doctors, lawyers, clergymen and civil servants among its members.
+In addition to traders, the rising colonial class also counted British-educated doctors, lawyers, clergymen and civil servants among its members.
+Some of these people (such as Sir Louis) - as well as select chiefs - were knighted by the colonists.

 Many members of both the chieftaincy and the free class were also assimilated at this time into this new bourgeoisie after themselves being educated along Western lines.
 As a result, a new dichotomy was created - between all those that had been so educated and the mass of Nigerians that had not.
 Bourgeois individuals such as the Saro, the Amaro, and the educated natives were paternalistically supported by the British (particularly prior to 1900), even while the chiefs were utilized by them as partners in the indirect rule system that administered the country.
 The symbiotic interplay of both groups of Nigerians gave rise to what is today Nigeria's political elite.